Ziyarko/ziyarko.github.io/CS-50COURSE.md

         <p>Nested conditionals happen when one conditional is placed inside another.
 They help manage more complicated decision-making situations.</p>

 <h2>Big Idea 4 & 5</h2>
-        <p>Scalability refers to a system or network's capacity to accommodate growing workloads or users while maintaining performance and efficiency.</p>
+        Big ideas 4 & 5
+Scalability refers to the ability of a system or network to efficiently accommodate an increasing workload or number of users without degrading its performance.
+This is crucial for systems that expect growth, as they must be able to handle more tasks, connections, or processes smoothly as demand rises.
-        <p>TCP/IP is a suite of protocols that enables computers to communicate over the internet, ensuring the reliable, sequential, and error-checked transmission of data packets.</p>
+TCP/IP (Transmission Control Protocol/Internet Protocol) is a comprehensive suite of communication protocols that allows computers to connect and exchange data over the internet.
+It provides reliable, sequential, and error-checked delivery of data packets, ensuring that information arrives intact and in the correct order.
-        <p>The World Wide Web, or WWW, is a network of interlinked documents and resources accessible via the internet.
-It allows users to move between websites by clicking hyperlinks.</p>
+The World Wide Web, often abbreviated as the WWW or simply the web, is a vast system of interconnected documents, multimedia, and resources accessed via the internet.
+It enables users to navigate seamlessly between different websites by clicking hyperlinks, transforming the internet into a more interactive, user-friendly space for accessing information.
-        <p>Routing is the process of determining the best paths within a network for data packets to travel from the source to the destination, factoring in speed, reliability, and network congestion.</p>
+Routing is the process of selecting the most efficient paths for data packets to travel across a network from their source to their destination.
+This involves dynamically calculating optimal routes based on various factors such as network speed, reliability, and levels of congestion, ensuring that data is transmitted as quickly and securely as possible.
  <h2>Big Idea Notes Video Explanation </h2>
          <a href="https://youtu.be/cojtYOwTOhc?si=65O3tyffvmRVG7iZ" target="_blank">BigIdea1 (Youtube)</a>
          <a href="https://youtu.be/C31To27__NM" target="_blank">BigIdea2 (Youtube)</a>